MEET THE TEAM:

 Ella is a spoken word poet, writer and actor from Brighton.
-She joined Broken Silence Theatre as our first ever Writer in Residence, before becoming Creative Associate.
+She joined Broken Silence Theatre as the company's first Writer in Residence, before becoming Creative Associate.

-She is currently developing a number of projects with the company, following the success of her short play Trust, which premiered as part of Voices From Home (Volume One) at the Old Red Lion Theatre.
+She is currently developing a number of projects, following the success of her short play Trust, which premiered as part of Voices From Home (Volume One) at the Old Red Lion Theatre.